KalebClark/Raspberry-Pi-Dev-Config/README.md

 # Raspberry-Pi-Dev-Config
-Configuration for a raspberry pi with samba etc for development.
+Configuration for a Raspberry Pi with Samba etc for development.

+## Install Samba
+`sudo apt update` (optional to do a `sudo apt upgrade`) `sudo apt install samba samba-common-bin`